 We address critical issues through a model of education, demonstration, replication, and advocacy.
 We envision a world where human activity nurtures the ecosystems that we all depend on — a world of sustainable cities; empowered, resilient communities; zero waste and zero toxics; equal access to healthy food; sustainable resource use; and a safe and stable climate.

-Since 2013, Ecology Center has led Market Match, a unique and collaborative program; convened and coordinated the California Market Match Consortium; and provided overall programmatic direction.
+Since 2013, Ecology Center has led the Market Match program.

 The Ecology Center’s role in Market Match

-• Convenes the California Market Match Consortium quarterly calls and annual Market Match Face-to-Face meeting in order to effectively exchange best practices, facilitate discussion, and train new and returning CMMC partners.
+- Convenes the California Market Match Consortium (CMMC) quarterly calls and annual Market Match Face to Face Conference to effectively exchange best practices, facilitate discussion, and train new and returning CMMC partners.

 Further, Ecology Center is working with the California Market Match Consortium to: